1Estatic/estatic-dev/README.md

 - ✅ Toast, Toggle, Toggle Group
 - ✅ Tooltip

-Todos os componentes são totalmente customizáveis via Tailwind CSS e Class Variance Authority.
+All components are fully customizable via Tailwind CSS and Class Variance Authority.

-## 📄 Licença
+## 📄 License

-Este projeto está sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.
+This project is under the MIT license.
+See the `LICENSE` file for more details.

-## 👤 Autor
+## 👤 Author

 **Estatic**